WMNF: Controversies

-Craig Kopp wrote: “I love WMNF as a concept and have dedicated myself to setting it up to continue far into the future ...
-But the reinstatement of Rob Lorei assures that it will remain firmly rooted in the past.”
+Craig Kopp wrote: "I love WMNF as a concept and have dedicated myself to setting it up to continue far into the future....
+But the reinstatement of Rob Lorei assures that it will remain firmly rooted in the past."

 In 2021, 43-year station veteran Rob Lorei was terminated by WMNF.
 Lorei, the public affairs director and show host said he was not given a reason.
 He told the Tampa Bay Times "No community radio station has been as consistently successful as WMNF.
 You'll have to ask the general manager why he terminated me."
 The station told the newspaper that Lorei was given the reason by the general manager and a member of the board and that it would be his choice to disclose the reason.
-Lorei had been the host of Radioactivity with Rob Lorei, which aired weekdays at 11 a.m.
+Lorei had been the host of Radioactivity with Rob Lorei, which aired weekdays at 11 am.